National STONEWALL Rebellion Veterans Association

 *

-The 1969 "Stonewall Car" has appeared in several movies, television commercials, print ads and photo shoots.
-It was used in the promotional poster for both the premiere of "Stonewall: The Play" in 1994 and "Stonewall" (the movie) in 1996.
-Since the "Stonewall Car" had a professional exterior restoration in mid-1999, S.V.A. members voted unanimously to again make the car available (after a 20-year hiatus) to be 'leased' -- with S.V.A. supervision -- for films, commercials, print ads, editorials and videos.
-We had a pendingarrangement recently for the front page of a design magazine; however, they didn't want to pay anything!?
-The yuppies thought it would be enough for people to see the car on the cover!
-Hunh?
-How does that pay the garage bill?
-(It doesn't....) |
+| The 1969 "Stonewall Convertible" has appeared in several movies, television commercials, print ads and photo shoots.
+It was used in the promotional poster for both the premiere of "Stonewall: The Play" in 1994 and "STONEWALL" (the first movie) in 1996.
+Since the "Stonewall Convertible" had a professional exterior restoration in mid-1999, S.R.V.A. members voted unanimously to again make the car available (after a 20-year hiatus) to be 'leased' -- with S.R.V.A. on-site supervision -- for films, commercials, print ads, editorials and videos.
+We had a pending arrangement for the front page of a design magazine; however, they did not want to pay anything!?
+The yuppies and an ancient, eccentric and cheap G.M.
+(General Motors) queen thought it would be enough for people to see the car on the cover!
+Huh?
+How does that pay the car maintenance, the automobile insurance and the car garage bills?
+It does not.
+We said: "No way"! |

 #27